 - Make changes to the instances you want to animate

-- Use the S keyboard shortcut or right click in the Layout View and select
+- Use the Set keyframes toolbar button, the S keyboard shortcut or right click in the Layout View and select

 |Edit mode button

 Following those steps you should be able to setup the most basic timeline.